-Messrs.
-Stephen C. Jumper, the Company's Chairman of the Board of Directors, President and Chief Executive Officer, and Wayne A. Whitener, the Company's Executive Vice Chairman, are the only executive officers of the Company who are nominees as set forth below.
+Mr. Stephen C. Jumper, the Company's Chairman of the Board of Directors, President and Chief Executive Officer, is the only executive officer of the Company who is a nominee as set forth below.
 There are no family relationships by blood, marriage, or adoption between any director, executive officer, or any person nominated or chosen by the Company to become an executive officer or a director.
-The information set forth below with respect to each of the directors has been furnished by each respective director.
+The information set forth below with respect to each of the directors has been furnished by each respective nominee.

 Name Age Position

-Stephen C. Jumper 54 Chairman of the Board, President and Chief Executive Officer
+Stephen C. Jumper 58 Chairman of the Board, President and Chief Executive Officer

-Wayne A. Whitener 64 Executive Vice Chairman
+Mark A. Vander Ploeg 68 Lead Director

-Craig W. Cooper 62 Lead Director
+Craig W. Cooper 66 Director

-William J. Barrett 76 Director

-Gary M. Hoover, Ph.D.
-76 Director

-Allen T. McInnes, Ph.D.
-78 Director
+Michael L. Klofas 59 Director

-Ted R. North 69 Director
+Ted R. North 73 Director

-Mark A. Vander Ploeg 64 Director

 Stephen C. Jumper.
 Mr. Jumper, a geophysicist, joined Legacy Dawson in 1985, was elected Vice President in September 1997, and President, Chief Operating Officer and Director in January 2001.
-In

-January 2013, Mr. Jumper was elected Chairman of the Board of Directors of Legacy Dawson.
+In January 2013, Mr. Jumper was elected Chairman of the Board of Directors of Legacy Dawson.
 Prior to 1997, Mr. Jumper served Legacy Dawson as manager of technical services with an emphasis on 3-D processing.
 Mr. Jumper has served the Permian Basin Geophysical Society as Second Vice President (1991), First Vice President (1992), and as President (1993).
-Mr. Jumper was appointed as President, Chief Executive Officer and Chairman of the Board of Directors of the Company in connection the closing of the Merger in February 2015.
+Mr. Jumper was appointed as President, Chief Executive Officer and Chairman of the Board of Directors of the Company in February 2015.